infopark/webcrm_sdk/UPGRADE.md

 end
 ```

-For details, see the Infopark WebCRM SDK docs.
+For details, see the JustRelate WebCRM SDK docs.

 ### Contacts